 Close the lid, set steam release knob to the Sealing position.

-Press the Manual (or Pressure Cook) button, then the + or - button until you get to 240 minutes.
-That's 4 hours.
-If your IP only goes up to 120, just add another 120 after the first 120 minute cooking cycle ends.
+Press the Manual (or Pressure Cook) button or dial, then the +/- button or dial until you get to 180 minutes (or 3 hours).
+If your IP only goes up to 120, just use that amount of time.

 After the cook cycle ends, let the IP naturally release pressure for at least 1 hour.
 You can let it NPR longer if you want, or very carefully do a manual pressure release after the hour.